SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD Memotec HX Load Balancer SNMP.md

 ### Operations

-Thispage contains controls to reset or clear some of the device settings.
+This page contains controls to reset or clear some of the device settings.

 It includes a set of buttons that allow you to perform the following operations: **Reset HX Load Balancer Hardware**, **Restart Load Balancing Service**, **Reset Flow Assignments**, **Clear Load Balancing Statistics** and **Reset the Device Configuration** to the fabric default values.